 - Using pre-shredded cheese.
 You absolutely can shred your own from blocks of cheese.
 Go by ounces, not cup measurements here.

-How to make this shortcut mac and cheese recipe
+How to make this easy baked mac n cheese recipe

 Crushed saltine crackers, layered with the cooked macaroni, cheese, and cream mixture, thickens the sauce as it bakes.
 It's like magic!

 Create 3 layers with macaroni, crackers and cheese (in that order).
-Pour the cream and egg mixture over the last layer and bake at 325F degrees for 35 minutes.
+Pour the cream and egg mixture over the last layer.

 Do I have to cover mac and cheese while baking?